tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
--   Download ESRI ArcGIS Collector app on your cellphone.
+-   Download ESRI _ArcGIS Field Map_ app on your cellphone (App Store or Google Play).

 > [slide deck](slides/slides050.html){:target="\_blank"}